arunkumars-er/labelstudio-dvc/README.md

 ---

-##  Pipeline 1: Pre-annotation & Task Creation
+##  Pipeline 1: Pre-annotation & Model Improvement Pipeline

 **Purpose:**
 Automatically pre-annotate raw data using an ML model and push tasks to Label Studio.